Bogale: Ceremonies

 The people of the Bogale Township celebrate some of the same ceremonies that are celebrated in the western world.
 A man and a woman's marriage ceremony and marriage process is surprisingly quite comparable to the traditions in the US.
 Friends of the bride and groom will traditionally present gifts to both people prior to the wedding ceremony.
 Like in the United States, in order to get married a couple can have a large celebration or can go to the local government building and sign the paperwork over.
 When a loved one is sick and near death it is typical of Burmese to bring gifts such as fruits or canned cereals to the ill person.
-Unfortunately, the hospitals in the Bogalay Township are not trusted by many; thus, ill persons often die from simple illnesses that could be treated with basic antibiotics.
-When a loved one passes away the family has the choice of burial or cremation.
-A funeral typically will be held within 3–5 days of the passing away.
+The hospitals in the Bogalay Township are not trusted by many; thus, ill persons often die from simple illnesses that could be treated with basic antibiotics.
+When a loved one dies, the family has the choice of burial or cremation.
+A funeral typically will be held within 3–5 days of the death.

 Another ceremony that is celebrated widely among the Bogale Township populace is the Water Festival (Thingyan).
 The people go to the streets to do traditional dances and arts for three days in order to usher in the New Year in the Myanmar calendar.
 The town's youth traditionally will throw water on people from numerous stages that have been set up on the streets to signify the cleansing of one's sins or wrongdoings away.